What are Vestibular Schwannomas?

 Stereotactic radiosurgery, such as the kind provided by the CyberKnife system, allow for neurosurgeons to concentrate a precise dose of radiation to the specific tumor area.
 Imaging scans aid in determining where the beams of radiation are concentrated.
 The goal of the non-invasive procedure is to stop tumor growth without causing further damage and to maintain proper functions of the seventh and eighth cranial nerves when possible.
 Successive stereotactic radiosurgery sessions and monitoring are usually necessary to evaluate patient progress.

 Surgery may be considered when other treatment options fail.
 If a tumor is large enough that its removal may complicate surrounding nerves and tissues, surgery may be ruled out.
 The surgery is performed with the patient under general anesthesia.
 Unlike stereotactic radiosurgery, in cranial surgery, the tumor is removed through either the inner-ear or a window made in the skull.
 The goals of traditional cranial surgery mirror those of stereotactic radiosurgery in which physicians hope to preserve nerve function and prevent loss of hearing, balance and facial muscle function.

 Preserve Your Neurological Functions

 Effective, minimally-invasive neurosurgical treatment is only a phone call away.
-If you are experiencing symptoms of a neuroma or have questions regarding cranial surgery, CyberKnife radiosurgery or vestibular schwannoma, contact or call a highly skilled neurosurgeon in New Jersey at 908-219-9673.
+If you are experiencing symptoms of a neuroma or have questions regarding cranial surgery, CyberKnife radiosurgery or vestibular schwannoma, contact or call a highly skilled neurosurgeon in New Jersey and New York City at 908-219-9673.